Best Amazon Prime Day gaming deals 2022

 Keep this this page open to help you find all the best gaming deals over Prime Day.
 You can also follow us on Twitter, where we're covering the Prime Day 2022 sale, alongside our usual tweets about the latest gaming offers and sales.

-- Best early Prime Day gaming deals All the highlights from the early Amazon Prime Day deals for Console and PC gamers.
+- Best Prime Day gaming deals All the highlights from the Amazon Prime Day deals for Console and PC gamers.

-- Best early PS5 Prime Day deals 2022 The best early Prime Day deals on PS5 consoles, games, and accessories.
+- Best PS5 Prime Day deals 2022 The best Prime Day deals on PS5 consoles, games, and accessories.

-- Best early Xbox Prime Day deals 2022 All the deals on Xbox games, accessories, consoles, and more ahead of Prime Day.
+- Best Xbox Prime Day deals 2022 All the deals on Xbox games, accessories, consoles this Prime Day.

-- Best early Nintendo Switch Prime Day deals 2022 Find yourself an early bargain on Switch games and accessories.
+- Best Nintendo Switch Prime Day deals 2022 Find yourself a bargain on Switch OLED consoles, Switch games and accessories.

-- Best early PS4 Prime Day deals 2022 There's lots of deals on PS4 games and accessories still to get before Prime Day 2022.
+- Best PS4 Prime Day deals 2022 There's lots of deals on PS4 games and accessories this Prime Day 2022.

-- Best early SD card Prime Day deals 2022 Get yourself some more storage for your Switch or mobile device with an early Prime Day discount.
+- Best SD card Prime Day deals 2022 Get yourself some more storage for your Switch or mobile device with a Prime Day discount.

-- Best early PC Prime Day deals 2022Whether you're after a gaming monitor, mouse, keyboard or headset, you can find all the best early Prime Day PC deals here.